Blake Barclay is a student at Harvard College and can tutor all subjects in ACT and SAT as well as AP Exams.

 Attorney and Freelance Writer.
 After graduating from the University of Michigan with a degree in Political Science and Spanish, Renee attended Wayne State University School of Law.
 She then practiced health and tax law in Washington DC, before becoming in-house counsel for a non-profit organization.
 In her spare time, Renee writes for local magazines and newspapers and guides students in the essay writing process for college applications.
-She is actively involved in a myriad of community organizations, including serving on the Gulf Breeze City Council.
-Renee’s oldest daughter attended Wake Forest, her son attended Harvard and her youngest daughter attends Vanderbilt.
+She is actively involved in a myriad of community organizations, including having served on the Gulf Breeze City Council.
+Renee’s oldest daughter graduated from Wake Forest, her son graduated from Harvard and her youngest daughter graduated from Vanderbilt.

 Zachary graduated from the International Baccalaureate program at Pensacola High School.
 After graduating high school he attended The Georgia Institute of Technology where he studied Industrial Systems Engineering.
 After leaving college Zachary returned to Pensacola to work at Avalex Technologies in Gulf Breeze.
 Zachary currently works at Gulf States Automation.
 Zach has many hours of tutoring experience through organizations such as National Honor Society, Georgia Tech Housing, and Phi Sigma Pi as well as private tutoring at the high school and college level.